- Established over a decade ago, we are a fast-growing London law firm with expert drink driving solicitors and road traffic offence lawyers.

 A failure to provide a sample, even not trying hard enough, for example, constitutes a refusal.

 The taking of a sample cannot normally be delayed for you to be given legal advice although the police may allow that to happen.

-Examples from cases where reasonable excuse has not been found include: a desire to see a doctor, the illegality of detention, mistake or genuine belief, religious belief, the sight of blood, stress.
+Examples from cases where reasonable excuse has not been found include: a desire to see a doctor, the illegality of detention, mistake or genuine belief, religious belief, the sight of blood, stress, medical reasons or vulnerability

 Is there a defence?